Sunday, September 25, 2011

 The "American Pickers" channel have people hoarding, for decades, original old signs and car parts; rusted out, but selling.

-is another person's desire.
+One person's possession is another person's desire.

 The only problem is finding that one person with that desire.
 In the meantime, it goes into storage for another billion years.